Office of Academic Affairs

 https://cglink.me/2dh/r1731175

 Lockers may be rented any time during the academic school year by currently enrolled students.
-Lockers are located on the fourth floor of the Conservatory, and the basement, first, second, third, and fourth floors of Leakin Hall.
+Lockers are located on the fourth floor of the Conservatory, and the basement, first, second, and fourth floors of Leakin Hall.
 The Student Affairs Office coordinates the distribution and registration of lockers.
 Students may rent a locker for the academic year for a non-refundable fee.

 Please note that the larger lockers are reserved for students whose major instruments will not fit in the smaller lockers (i.e. cello, bass trombone, etc.).
 All lockers are rented for the school year and must be emptied by the end of the academic year in May.
 If students do not empty their own lockers, the Student Affairs Office will empty them after May 31.
 Unclaimed items will be donated to charity or discarded.
-Students who wish to rent a locker over the summer should contact Student Affairs.
-Summer use is possible for those students who talk with the office and rent a locker for the following academic year prior to leaving campus in May.
+If a locker is damaged during or after the rental period, the student will be charged for the estimated cost of repair (this includes but is not limited to stickers, graffiti, and broken/dented shelves, walls, and doors).

 Schapiro House, 1st and 3rd Floors